 ● Siri Remote

 ● Audio Sharing

-The tvOS platform is focused on entertainment and gaming app distribution and acts as a window to all of Apple's service platforms.
+The tvOS platform is focused on entertainment and gaming app distribution, acting as a window to all of Apple's service platforms.
 Apple pitches Apple TV as the center of your living room, and tvOS enables access to the greater Apple ecosystem like Apple TV+, Apple Arcade, Apple Music, and HomeKit.

-Apple has always used a custom operating system for its Apple TV line, but it wasn't until the 4th-generation model that they introduced tvOS.
-The primary feature of the new operating system was the App Store.
-Developers can now implement apps for the platform alongside their iOS and iPadOS counterparts using the same tools provided by Xcode on macOS.
+Apple has always used a custom operating system for its Apple TV line, but it wasn't until the fourth-generation model that the company introduced tvOS.
+The new operating system's primary feature was the App Store.
+Developers can now offer apps for the platform alongside their iOS and iPadOS counterparts using the same tools provided by Xcode on macOS.

 Very little has changed about the operating system since its debut in 2015 with tvOS 9.
 Apple has updated the hardware to the Apple TV 4K to enable 4K HDR playback and added special screen savers to take advantage of the higher quality output.